-1 This course focuses on the detailed study of literary, linguistic and historical aspects of the Greek and Latin classical authors, and includes general lectures on the political, social, and cultural history of Greek and Roman worlds.
-Students with little or no previous knowledge of either Greek or Latin may take up both languages at undergraduate level.

-2 In the Junior Fresh year students take modules in Greek and/or Latin language, in ancient history and culture depending on level of entry.
+- 1 This course focuses on the detailed study of literary, linguistic and historical aspects of the Greek and Latin classical authors, and includes general lectures on the political, social, and cultural history of Greek and Roman worlds.
+Students with little or no previous knowledge of either Greek or Latin may take up both languages at undergraduate level. - 2 The ECTS value of each of the four years of the course is 60 credits. - 3 Candidates are examined on Greek and Latin language, prescribed authors, and ancient history.
+Passages are also set for unseen translation. - 4 The Junior and Senior Sophister examinations together constitute the moderatorship examination to which they contribute 35 per cent and 65 per cent of the marks respectively. - 5 The optional modules offered may vary from year to year.